yenpraja610/sql-study/study.md

 ## Creating or removing a database

-What command would you execute to create a database named `mydb`?
+What shell command would you execute to create a database named `mydb`?

 ```sh
 # replace this comment with your answer
 ```

-What command would you execute to remove a database named `mydb`?
+What shell command would you execute to remove a database named `mydb`?

 ```sh
 # replace this comment with your answer